gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 R: 1 bit (boolean)

 : Restart indicator.
-If this bit is set this DTLS chunk is protected with by an restart DTLS Key.
+If this bit is set this DTLS chunk is protected with by an restart DTLS Key context.

 Reserved: 16 bits (unsigned integer)
 : Reserved bits for future use.
 Sender MUST set these bits to 0 and